 How it works:

-• Identify the main activities in the enterprise.
+- Identify the main activities in the enterprise.

-• Cost allocation based on the level of resources used by each activity.
+- Cost allocation based on the level of resources used by each activity.

 Advantages:

-• To help businesses understand the costs of each activity.
+- To help businesses understand the costs of each activity.

-• Increase the accuracy in calculating the price of products/services.
+- Increase the accuracy in calculating the price of products/services.

 For example, If a business has 3 products, but a product costs check out more quality, the ABC model will help determine the right cost for each product instead of divided equally.

-3.5 Method of analysis cost target (Target Costing)
+5.5 Model cost analysis target (Target Costing)

 This method helps the business determine the maximum cost may be acceptable to produce a product based on the selling price expectations.